Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-On October 3, just three miles from the earlier shooting, Prem Kumar Walekar, 54, a cab driver and father of two, was gunned down while pumping gas at a Mobil station.
+On October 3, just three miles from the October 2 fatal shooting of Martin, Prem Kumar Walekar, 54, a cab driver and father of two, was gunned down while pumping gas at a Mobil station.

 The area, including rooftops, were searched for casings and evidence.
 Military snipers tried to determine where the shot’s place of origin was, according to Montgomery County Police Sgt.
 Roger Thomson.

 Hours later, police learned that landscaper James “Sonny” Buchanan had been shot and killed while mowing grass at a work site.
 Investigators knew they were facing a very big problem: three homicides in two days and little to go on.